khorshedsadhin/Blood-Bank-Management-System-Project/README.md

 Note:

-The program utilizes the conio.h library for platform-specific functions, so it may need adjustments based on the compiler and platform.
+The program utilizes the 'conio.h' library for platform-specific functions, so it may need adjustments based on the compiler and platform.
 Users are encouraged to customize and enhance the program based on specific requirements.
-Always update the currDate constant to reflect the current date for accurate eligibility calculations.
+Always update the 'currDate' constant to reflect the current date for accurate eligibility calculations.